emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 transformations from the representable type family `hom A a : A → U` to a covariant type family `C : A → U`.

-Ordinary, such a natural transformation would involve a family of maps
+Ordinarily, such a natural transformation would involve a family of maps

 `ϕ : (z : A) → hom A a z → C z`